 The installation of solar panels on your French property is a tempting proposition for many owners, but the rewards are long-term and it is not without risk.

-At the outset it is important to give some greater precision to the term ‘solar panel’ as there are two types of panels, which are frequently confused with one another.
+At the outset it is important to define the term ‘solar panel’ as there are two types of panels, which are frequently confused with one another.

 The former is merely for the provision of your domestic hot water supply, and rarely a sensible financial proposition.

-Nevertheless, EDF have an obligation to buy, with a fixed price contract for 20 years, which is inflation linked.
+Nevertheless, if you enter into an contract with EDF they have an obligation to buy at the fixed price in the contract for 20 years, which is inflation linked.
+(EDF Obligation d’Achat).

 The costs of installing photovoltaic solar panels will vary by region and type of property.